puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 #### Install and configure Windows Agents and their Certificates

-If you need to run agents on nodes running a Windows OS, take the following steps:
+If you need to run agents without admin privileges (aka, non-root) on nodes running a Windows OS, take the following steps:

-1. Connect to the agent node as a privileged user and install the [Windows agent](./install_windows.html).
+1. Connect to the agent node as an admin user and install the [Windows agent](./install_windows.html).

-2. As a privileged user, add the non-privileged user with the following command: `puppet resource user <non-privileged username> ensure=present managehome=true password="puppet" groups="Users"`.
+2. As an admin user, add the non-admin user with the following command: `puppet resource user <unique non-admin username> ensure=present managehome=true password="puppet" groups="Users"`.

+  **Note**: each and every non-admin user *must* have a unique name.
   **Note**: If the non-privileged user needs remote desktop access, edit the user resource to include the "Remote Desktop Users" group.

-3. While still connected as a privileged user, disable the pe-puppet service with `puppet resource service pe-puppet ensure=stopped enable=false`.
+3. While still connected as an admin user, disable the pe-puppet service with `puppet resource service pe-puppet ensure=stopped enable=false`.

-4. Log out of the Windows agent machine and log back in as the non-privileged user, and then run the following command:
+4. Log out of the Windows agent machine and log back in as the non-admin user, and then run the following command:

-   `puppet agent -t --certname "<non-privileged username>" --server "<master hostname>"`
+   `puppet agent -t --certname "<unique non-privileged username>" --server "<master hostname>"`

    This puppet run will submit a cert request to the master and will create a `~/.puppet` directory structure in the non-root user’s home directory.

-5. As the non-privileged user, create a Puppet configuration file (`%USERPROFILE%/.puppet/puppet.conf`) to specify the agent certname and the hostname of the master:
+5. As the non-admin user, create a Puppet configuration file (`%USERPROFILE%/.puppet/puppet.conf`) to specify the agent certname and the hostname of the master:

     	[main]
-     	 certname = <non-privileged username>
+     	 certname = <unique non-privileged username.hostname>
          server = <master hostname>

-6. While still connected as the non-privileged user, send a cert request to the master by running puppet with `puppet agent -t`.
+6. While still connected as the non-admin user, send a cert request to the master by running puppet with `puppet agent -t`.

-7. On the master node, as a privileged user, sign the certificate request using the console or by running `puppet cert sign nonrootuser`.
+7. On the master node, as an admin user, sign the certificate request using the console or by running `puppet cert sign nonrootuser`.

-8. On the agent node, verify that the agent is connected and working by again starting a puppet run while logged in as the non-privileged user.
+8. On the agent node, verify that the agent is connected and working by again starting a puppet run while logged in as the non-admin user.
 Running `puppet agent -t` should download and process the catalog from the master without issue.

 ###Usage

 Non-root users can only use a subset of PE’s functionality.
 Basically, any operation that requires root privileges (e.g., installing system packages) cannot be managed by a non-root puppet agent.

 [TODO: list of examples of things a non-root agent can and can’t do] [TODO: walk through a couple of real-life use cases]